theroyakash/algorithms.theroyakash.com/docs/freebies.md

 - [TinyDS](https://github.com/theroyakash/tinyds), small and simple pythonic implementations for most of your coding problems that are asked in SDE I or II interviews at FAANGs that you will be able to implement on the spot if asked.

 ## C++
-I actually now prefer to solve algorithm problems in C++ now, so AKDSFramework alternative is here for C++.
+- I actually now prefer to solve algorithm problems in C++ now, so AKDSFramework alternative is here for C++.
 [Click to get it on Github $\to$](https://github.com/theroyakash/tinydscpp).
+- How to use the `stdin` and `stdout` and take input from files and write output to text files to quickly submit solutions to online coding platforms.
+[Here is an article with that information](/stdinout-usage).

 ### Writing C++ Output with color
 Distinguishing C++ output inside the terminal is a hard job.
 Use the following color pallette to distinguish the outputs.